nico-aero/Detox/docs/Introduction.AndroidDevEnv.md

 ## Android (AOSP) Emulators

 Mobile-apps' automation needs an Android device to run on.
 If you haven’t already done so, you should  [set up an Emulator](https://developer.android.com/studio/run/emulator).
-But, wait - Don’t go and install the default one: read through, first.
+But, wait - don’t go and install the default one: read through, first.

-We’ve long proven that for automation - which requires a stable and deterministic environment, Google’s emulators running with Google APIs simply Don’t deliver what’s needed.
+We’ve long proven that for automation - which requires a stable and deterministic environment, Google’s emulators running with Google APIs simply don’t deliver what’s needed.
 Be it the preinstalled Google play-services - which tend to take up a lot of CPU, or even Google’s `gboard` Keyboard - which is full-featured but overly bloated: These encourage flakiness in tests, which we are desperate to avoid in automation.

 Fortunately, the Android team at Google offers a pretty decent alternative: **AOSP emulators** (Android Open-Source Project).
 While possibly lacking some of the extended Google services, and a bit less fancy overall, **we strongly recommend** to strictly use this flavor of emulators for running automation/Detox tests.
 They can be installed alongside regular emulators.